nicolaimichelet/it2810-webutvikling-h17-prosjekt-4-group-28/README.md

 # Project4

+## Testing
+9 of our 12 tests pass.
+Tests are located in each spec.ts file.
+Only mount tests are implemented for now.
+App.compontent.spec.ts file is done.
+The three components that won't mount yet are MovieSearch, MovieList, Movie.
+We are working on it.

 ## Description
 Welcome to our project!
 We are AnanAS, and we have created a movie database website (much like IMDB), except ours is called AMDB (Ananas Movie DataBase).